Talk to a Foster Care Adviser: 0191 425 0095

 Yes.
 We offer regular training, support groups and events for our foster carers at which you would have the opportunity to meet and talk to other foster carers.
 We can also link you to a carer who can offer peer support.

-What if a placement does not work out?
+What if a fostering arrangement does not work out?

-Although you would be supported throughout all your placements, sometimes a placement may not work out.
+Although you would be supported with every child who comes into your care, sometimes it may not work out.
 In this instance, your social worker would support you to achieve the best ending for both you and the young person concerned.

-Will I have a choice in the placements I am given?
+Will I have a choice in the children or young people I am put forward to look after?

 Yes.
-During the assessment process, your assessor will discuss with you in detail what kind of placements you feel you would be able to offer.
-The agency matches foster placements with great care and would always give you as much information as possible about any potential referrals.
-You are not under any obligation to take any placement if you do not feel it is appropriate for you.
+During the assessment process, your assessor will discuss with you in detail what range of children you feel you would be able to offer a home to.
+The agency matches fostering arrangements with great care and would always give you as much information as possible about any potential referrals.
+You are not under any obligation to offer a child a home if you do not feel it is appropriate for you.

 What kind of support will be offered to me?